 Our planning policy team has updated a topic paper on radioactive waste – Waste topic paper C – Radioactive waste.
 This replaces a topic paper on radioactive waste approved in early 2012.

 Hinkley Point is the main producer of radioactive waste in Somerset and is the main focus of our work on radioactive waste planning policy.

 - Hinkley Point A: a first-generation nuclear power station which is now being decommissioned.
 Its Site Licence Company is Magnox Ltd.

 - Hinkley Point B: is a separately licensed operational power station.
 Its Site Licence Company is EDF Energy.

 - Hinkley Point C: Preparatory works have started on site.
 Main site works are due to start after a final investment decision by EDF Energy, which is expected soon.

 We have a role in non-nuclear industry radioactive waste planning and in monitoring developments that might impact on Naturally Occurring Radioactive Material (NORM), co-operating as appropriate with the Environment Agency:

-- The oil and gas sector is the main source of Naturally Occurring Radioactive Material (NORM) generated by development.
+- The oil and gas sector are the main source of Naturally Occurring Radioactive Material (NORM) generated by development.
 Somerset does not have an active oil and gas sector, though there are licences offered by central government in the latest round of onshore oil and gas licensing.
-Our main responsibility around NORM is in monitoring relevant developments, in particular those associated with the oil and gas sector, and reviewing any implications for Somerset.
+Our main responsibility around Naturally Occurring Radioactive Material is in monitoring relevant developments, in particular those associated with the oil and gas sector and reviewing any implications for Somerset.